FedericoGiachetti/Cicerone/README.md

   - *Example*:
     - 🇮🇹 *Cicerone: "Ho visto che anche il Luis stava cercando un pub dove andare stasera.
 Potreste beccarvi insieme"*
     - 🇬🇧 *Cicerone: "I noticed Luigi was also looking for a pub tonight.
 Maybe would be nice if you met"*

 ---

-## 📌 Project Status

-This is a working **MVP / proof of concept**:
-- Core loop functional (chat with weather, events, calendar).
-- Tone and accuracy still experimental.
-- Demonstrates concept and future potential, not a finished product.

----